MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 - Provision Azure resources necessary to support a highly available SAP NetWeaver deployment.

-- Configure operating system of Azure virtual machines running Linux to support a highly available SAP NetWeaver deployment.
+- Configure the operating system of Azure Virtual Machines running Linux to support a highly available SAP NetWeaver deployment.

-- Configure clustering on Azure virtual machines running Linux to support a highly available SAP NetWeaver deployment.
+- Configure clustering on Azure Virtual Machines running Linux to support a highly available SAP NetWeaver deployment.

 This lab requires: